jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/open-application-letter-2018.md

 Software design/architecture is a laborious work.
 If your software designer is doing all the work alone, he might easily get tired, or get bored, and might make some bad decisions about the system.
 I can help him on that.
 I can be able to point out if I think something is bad.
 He can help me with my decisions also.
 He can be able to point out if I make something bad.

-_(I am assuming here that your designer considers the business rules (or domain objects) to be the most important part of the software system, of course, and that it must be [separated from the other parts of the system](http://craftsmanshipcounts.com/policy-mechanism-preservation-business-value/).)_
+_(I am assuming here that your designer considers the business rules to be the most important part of the software system, of course, and that it must be [separated from the other parts of the system](http://craftsmanshipcounts.com/policy-mechanism-preservation-business-value/).)_

 Perhaps you have someone in your team a very good sofware designer, or a budding designer, and you want to keep him for the next years to come.
 One way of doing that, I think, is to give him a design partner, because he might get stuck sometimes, or feel unmotivated sometimes, or feel like abandoning his disciplines just to solve a problem quickly, and he needs someone to talk to or share his ideas with.
 I can be that someone.